 Our team has designed and researched ARGs for nearly a decade ever since they started to become popular in mainstream entertainment, especially as marketing activities for movies and television.
 Our educational alternate reality game designs include:

 Dollar Decisions is an educational alternate reality game for young adults to learn about making financial management decisions on investments and/or retirement planning.
 The game is part of a research project at North Carolina State University about the investment and retirement planning decisions of young adults.
-The game is scheduled to be launched in January 2017.

 United Colonies is an educational alternate reality game that was piloted at the Playmaker School in Santa Monica, CA in 2013.
 Students played throughout the year in an educational adventure that included symbols and clues inside and outside the classroom.
 United Colonies was featured at SxSWedu and the Serious Play Conference in 2014.